open-cloud/open-cloud.github.io.old/2_developer.md

   * Admin password: admin

 You should now be able to use XOS to create a VM in the OpenStack running on CloudLab.
-Note that there are still a couple of issues with CloudLab's OpenStack support and so you won't be able to login to the VM... but you can still verify that it boots by looking at its console log.
+Note that there are currently a couple of issues with CloudLab's OpenStack support and so you won't be able to login to the VM... but you can still verify that it boots by looking at its console log.